 Benefits of a Donor Database

-Frankly, the advanced technology available through your donor database makes it much more effective than your Rolodex.
+Frankly, the advanced technology available through your donor database makes it much more useful than your Rolodex.
 But it’s the same idea.
-Your donor database is used to store and keep up with emerging data about your supporters.
+Your donor database stores and keeps up with emerging data about your supporters.

 Think about the multitude of interactions you create for your donors.
 From emails to tweets to events to personal phone calls—your donors are (or should be) getting repeated touches as you steward their relationships with the mission of your organization.